DFE-Digital/early-careers-framework/docs/source/ecf/definitions-and-states.html.md

 | `clawed_back`     | An `awaiting_clawback` declaration that has since had its value deducted from payment by DfE to a provider     | Providers can [view and void declarations](LINK NEEDED)     |

-Find more detailed specifications in the [declaration schema](/api-reference/reference-v1.html#schema-participantdeclarationattributes).
+Find more detailed specifications for the [declaration schema](/api-reference/reference-v1.html#schema-participantdeclarationattributes).

 ### Partnership states